iivanoo/covid-apps-observer/data/data_dk/reports/resources/com.netcompany.smittestop_exposure_notification___1.0.3/report.md

 <img src="5_star_reviews_wordcloud.png" alt="com.netcompany.smittestop_exposure_notification 5 reviews"/>
 </p>

+> Useful without being needlessly complicated.
+The FAQ section gives really good responses to questions and concerns people might have.<br> :date: __2020-07-31 22:46:21__

+> Hello, i love this apps, i dont understand why people dont like sharing their location...
+If they are letting to cookies to facebook, browsers, etc. which are doing the same thing...
+I have question, does this work With Croatian COVID-19 Ministry of Health?<br> :date: __2020-07-31 10:21:12__

+> It's a pity that this app isn't in English, as I live in Denmark and my danish isn't very good.<br> :date: __2020-07-30 20:58:35__

 > Perfect app.
 Quietly doing it's job in the background.
 Hope some day it will work over the borders too when traveling around.
 It signalled that I have been in contact with other phones already and that's exactly what it should do.<br> :date: __2020-07-26 06:26:50__

 > Great solution!
 I am impressed by how well the app and tracing system was designed.
 It's impressive how the design allows to both ensure absolute privacy of all users while still being able to track infection chains anonymously.
 Good work!<br> :date: __2020-07-08 17:21:06__